OH Consultant

 Hazards identified

-Slips, trips and falls from open floor access panels and pitsMEDIUM
+Slip, trip and fall from open floor access panels and lifted ceiling tilesMEDIUM

 Control measures